Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-has a unique solution in $\A$ for all $t\ge 0$, cf.\ \cite{BianeSpeicher1998,Kargin2011}.
+has a unique solution in $\A$ for all $t\ge 0$, see \cite{BianeSpeicher1998,Kargin2011}.
 The original free multiplicative Brownian motion introduced by Biane in \cite{Biane1997b,Biane1997JFA} is the special case $(\rho,\zeta)=(1,0)$, while the free unitary Brownian motion is the edge case $(\rho,\zeta)=(1,-1)$.
 The two-parameter family introduced in \cite{Kemp2016} corresponds to $b_{\rho,\zeta}$ with $\zeta\in(-\rho,\rho)$ (i.e.\ real $\zeta$).
-The fully complex parameter $\zeta$ with $|\zeta|<\rho$ was later introduced in \cite{DHK2020} in the context of heat kernel analysis on compact type Lie groups (notably the question of when the heat kernel can be complexified in both space {\em and time}), yielding the complete family of metrics defining the Brownian motions $B_{\rho,\zeta}$ on $\mathrm{GL}(N,\mathbb{C})$ that are $\mathrm{U}(N)$-conjugation invariant.
-The three-parameter families of free stochastic processes $w_{\rho,\zeta}$ and $b_{\rho,\zeta}$ were studied extensively in \cite{HallHo2023,HallHo2025Spectrum}, as strong limits in \cite{BCC2025}, and most recently in terms of general additive perturbations of $w_{\rho,\zeta}$ in \cite{Zhong2025}.
+The fully complex parameter $\zeta$ with $|\zeta|<\rho$ was later introduced in \cite{DHK2020} in the context of heat kernel analysis on compact type Lie groups (notably the question of when the heat kernel can be complexified in both space {\em and time}).
+The three-parameter families of free stochastic processes $w_{\rho,\zeta}$ and $b_{\rho,\zeta}$, including the degenerate cases $|\zeta|=\rho$, were studied extensively in \cite{HallHo2023,HallHo2025Spectrum}, as strong limits in \cite{BCC2025}, and most recently in terms of general additive perturbations of $w_{\rho,\zeta}$ in \cite{Zhong2025}.

-\begin{notation} As with the matrix-valued processes $W^N = W_{\rho,\zeta}^N$ and $B^N = B_{\rho,\zeta}^N$, we generally suppress the explicit dependence of the notation for the Brownian motion processes on the parameters $(\rho,\zeta)$, and define
+\begin{notation} As with the matrix-valued processes $W = W_{\rho,\zeta}$ and $B = B_{\rho,\zeta}$, we generally suppress the explicit dependence of the notation for the Brownian motion processes on the parameters $(\rho,\zeta)$, and define

 \end{notation}